Robert Goforth

 Robert Goforth (born February 27, 1976) is an American politician and pharmacist who served as a member of the Kentucky House of Representatives for the 89th district from 2018 to 2021.

 Early life and education

 Goforth is from East Bernstadt, Kentucky.
-He earned a bachelor's degree from the University of Kentucky and a Doctor of Pharmacy from MCPHS University.
+He earned a bachelor's degree from the University of Kentucky and a Doctor of Pharmacy from Massachusetts College of Pharmacy and Health Sciences.

 Career

 Goforth served as a combat engineer in the United States Army from 1994 to 1996.
 He was first elected to the Kentucky House in February 2018.
 Goforth challenged incumbent Republican governor Matt Bevin in the 2019 gubernatorial election, getting roughly 40 percent of the vote in the primary election.

 Goforth sought re-election despite his indictment, and was condemned by a number of pro-family groups, including Kentucky for Strong Families.
 He was re-elected in 2020 with 70% of the vote.
 He resigned from office in August 2021, while still facing charges.